argilla-io/argilla-python/docs/how_to_guides/record.md

 > A record is part of a dataset, so you will need to create a dataset before adding records.
 Check these guides to learn how to [create a dataset](dataset.md).

-## How-to guide

-This section shows how to add records in Argilla with metadata, vectors, suggestions and responses.
-It also explains how to list and update them.

 !!! info "Class"

     ```python